TigaxMT/PicMoments/README.md

 # PicYou
-PicYou is a simple program to take photos.
+PicYou is a simple program to take photos and recordo videos with effects or not

 Written on C++ and using Opencv library and QT Framework

 # OpenCV and QT Versions